PaulBarrie/ici/README.md

 To build the images and run the asociated containers, cd into project and run:
 > `make up`

-To apply migrations and run fixtures for demonstartion purpose, run:
+To apply migrations and run fixtures for demonstration purpose, run:

 > `make migrations fixtures`